| |

 Storing Lavender Syrup

-Lavender simple syrup can be stored in the refrigerator for at least 3 weeks.
-After allowing the finished syrup to cool to room temperature, transfer it to an airtight jar or storage container and store it in the refrigerator to use as desired.
+Lavender simple syrup can be stored in the refrigerator for up to 3 weeks.
+After allowing the syrup to cool to room temperature, transfer it to an airtight jar or storage container and store it in the refrigerator to use as desired.

 Other simple syrup recipes you might enjoy: